The Americans with Disabilities Act (ADA) defines a service animals:

 PAVE trains the service dogs to be reliable public access dogs that behave well in public and at home.
 The dogs are trained to perform general physical assistance tasks, for example opening the fridge or a door, picking up items, assisting on stairs, retrieving medicine, and other tasks as needed.

 PAVE assistance dogs are also trained to be a calming presence and alert teammate.
 If the veteran has nightmares, the service dog is trained to wake the veteran and calm him/her down.
-PAVE service dogs redirect veterans during a PTSD episode; they reduce hypervigilance through teamwork and prevent panic in public.
-PAVE service dogs are not trained for any protection work but expected to be friendly and non-aggressive toward all people when in public.
-PAVE does not train medical alert or balance service dogs.
+PAVE service dogs redirect veterans during PTSD episodes; they reduce hypervigilance through teamwork and prevent panic in public.
+PAVE service dogs are not trained for any protection work but are expected to be friendly and non-aggressive toward all people when in public.
+PAVE does not train seizure or diabetic alert dogs.
 Please visit www.assistancedogsinternational.org for organizations that specialize in these areas.